Is Ram Setu a Man-Made Structure and Proof that Ramayana is Real History?

 However, the proponents of the ‘Ram Setu is man-made’ argument still quote NASA pictures as proof.
 This claim is very well established to be false with the official statement from NASA.

-To be honest, the argument that calls the bridge a Ram Setu is based on faith and the great epic of Ramayana.
+Candidly, the argument that calls the bridge a Ram Setu is based on faith and the great epic of Ramayana.
 In that sense, it will always remain the quintessential Rama Setu on which Lord Rama himself walked to rescue Goddess Sita.

 However, if one claims a scientific basis for the argument, the current findings don’t establish the claim.
-It was expected when the Hindu nationalist party, the BJP, formed the government in India that there will be more scientific studies undertaken for Ram Setu.
+It was expected when the Hindu nationalist party, the BJP, formed the government in India that there would be more scientific studies undertaken for Ram Setu.
 But there hasn’t been any progress on that front.

 Also, given the fact that the current government stands to benefit a lot if some scientific basis is established for Ram Setu, the lack of further study or findings will only corroborate the earlier findings by the ASI, that they simply have no proof of the man-made nature of Ram Setu.